Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-postgresql/README.md

 ## Key concepts

-### Azure Active Directory (Azure AD) authentication with PostgreSQL
+### Azure AD authentication with PostgreSQL

-Microsoft Azure Active Directory (Azure Active Directory (Azure AD)) authentication is a mechanism of connecting to Azure Database for PostgreSQL using identities defined in Azure Active Directory (Azure AD).
-With Azure Active Directory (Azure AD) authentication, you can manage database user identities and other
-Microsoft services in a central location, which simplifies permission management.
+Microsoft Azure Active Directory (Azure AD) authentication is a mechanism of connecting to Azure Database for PostgreSQL using identities defined in Azure AD.
+With Azure AD authentication, you can manage database user identities and other Microsoft services in a central location, which simplifies permission management.

-The following high-level diagram summarizes how authentication works using Azure Active Directory (Azure AD) authentication with Azure Database for PostgreSQL.
+The following high-level diagram summarizes how authentication works using Azure AD authentication with Azure Database for PostgreSQL.
 The arrows indicate communication pathways.

 ![postgresql-architecture.png](img/postgresql-architecture.png)

-To learn more about using Azure Active Directory (Azure AD) with PostgreSQL, see Use (Use Azure Active Directory for authenticating with
-PostgreSQL)[Use Azure Active Directory for authenticating with PostgreSQL]
+To learn more about using Azure AD with PostgreSQL, see Use (Use Azure Active Directory for authenticating with PostgreSQL)[Use Azure Active Directory for authenticating with PostgreSQL]

 ### Architecture